Adventureland (Illinois)

 Adventureland was an amusement park located in Addison, Illinois, which operated from 1961 to 1977.
-The land where the park is located was originally a restaurant and tavern known as Paul's Picnic Grove and, from 1958 to 1961, was a family attraction site known as Storybook Park.
+The land where the park was located was originally a restaurant and tavern known as Paul's Picnic Grove, and from 1958 to 1961 was the site of a family attraction known as Storybook Park.

 From 1967 to 1976, it was the largest amusement park in Illinois.
-Attractions at the park included Dizzy Hofbrauhaus, Scrambler, Crash 'n Splash Torpedo Tubs, Western Round-Up, Bumper Cars, Italian Bobs, which reached 35 ft high, and Super Italian Bobs, which reached 60 ft.
-The park offered parking for 3,000 cars.
+Attractions at the park included Dizzy Hofbrauhaus, a Scrambler, Crash 'n Splash Torpedo Tubs, Western Round-Up, bumper cars, the Italian Bobs roller coaster, and the Super Italian Bobs roller coaster.

 History

-The former Storybook Park was sold to Durell Everding, whose family also owned Santa's Village (now Santa's Village AZoosment Park) in 1961 and renamed Adventureland.
-Some attractions from Storybook Park were kept, but the new owner began to focus on adding more rides to the park to attract older visitors as well.
-Owner Durell Everding died in 1970 and the park was run by his family until it was later purchased by Medinah Investors.
-The park closed in 1977 as the result of competition from newer parks like Six Flags Great America; the park's rides and attractions were sold off upon the park's closing.
+The former Storybook Park was sold to Durell Everding (whose family also owned Santa's Village Amusement & Water Park) in 1961 and renamed Adventureland.
+Some attractions from Storybook Park were kept, but the new owner began to install more thrilling rides to the park to attract older visitors as well.
+Everding died in 1970, and the park was run by his family until it was later purchased by Medinah Investors.
+The park closed in 1977 as the result of being out-competed by Six Flags Great America.
+Its rides and attractions were auctioned off after the park's closure.

 Since the park's closing, Medinah Road on the site's east side was re-routed through part of the property.
-The Scottish Rite Valley of Chicago building now occupies most of the site, although aerial views show evidence of the park's trails, while urban explorers have reported finding remains of park buildings and ride foundations on the site.
+The Scottish Rite Valley of Chicago building now occupies most of the site.